Rufius/ExternalSorting/README.md

 - Close all the stream readers and the writer

 ## Ways to improve performance
-- Parallelize chunk sorting ?
+- Parallelize chunk sorting?
--
+- ???